 01 of 14

 For many years a traditional bastion of conservatism, like its Southern neighbors, North Carolina has changed considerably in recent years in terms of its attitudes toward and popularity among gays and lesbians.
-As younger, more tolerant, and more politically progressive residents continue to move here, a number of communities have developed increasingly visible GLBT communities.
+As younger, more tolerant, and more politically progressive residents continue to move here, a number of communities have developed increasingly visible LGBT communities.

 That being said, as of this writing (early April 2016), North Carolina Governor Pat McCrory had signed a heinous, transphobic, and anti-LGBT law that casts a dark shadow on the state.
 The backlash has been predictably enormous, and it's hoped that this ugly piece of legislation will be repealed, and McCrory's opponent in this year's governor's race, Attorney General Roy Cooper, has stood up on behalf of the LGBT community and announced that he will not defend the law (he's referred to it as a "national embarrassment").
 Plenty LGBT visitors who might have planned to visit North Carolina this year are understandably making other plans.
-My advice is to go with your conscience, and if you do decide to visit North Carolina while this ugly law is in place, go ahead and be visible, patronize the hundreds of highly gay-supportive businesses throughout the state, and let help support your LGBT allies around the state.
+My advice is to go with your conscience, and if you do decide to visit North Carolina while this ugly law is in place, go ahead and be visible, patronize the hundreds of highly gay-supportive businesses throughout the state, and help support your LGBT allies around the state.

 The largest city, Charlotte, remains relatively more conservative (Gov. Pat McCrory is that city's former mayor) than the southeast's largest metro region, Atlanta, but it's definitely changing, especially in trendier neighborhoods like Plaza Midwood, the Davidson Arts District, and the South End.
 Long a hotbed of tech and medical industries as well as education, the Research Triangle - which comprises the Chapel Hill (home to University of North Carolina), Durham (anchored by Duke University), and the state capital city of Raleigh (where you'll find NC State University) - is generally considered the most gay-friendly of North Carolina's urban regions.
-The state's other large metro section - the Triad (made up of Greensboro, Winstom-Salem, and High Point) has less of a gay scene.
+The state's other large metro section - the Triad (made up of Greensboro, Winston-Salem, and High Point) has less of a gay scene.

 Among smaller cities and top vacation getaways, North Carolina tends to draw its leisure visitors either to the coast or the mountains.
 Wilmington and the surrounding Cape Fear region has a growing following among gay visitors, especially given the area's much-acclaimed reputation as a center of film production.
 Farther up the coast, the towns strung along the famously scenic Outer Banks (from Currituck County to Cape Hatteras) have relatively few gay-owned businesses or accommodations, but there is a small and growing scene in these parts as well as a very fun GLBT party in mid-September, Outer Banks Pridefest.